SitemapKlarity storyJoin usMedicationServiceAbout us

 Share

 Many people with ADHD are familiar with the frustrating experience: you take your prescribed stimulant medication expecting increased energy and focus, but instead find yourself fighting the urge to take a nap.
 If you’ve ever wondered ‘why does my ADHD medication make me sleepy?’ you’re not alone.
-This paradoxical reaction is common but often misunderstood, leaving many patients confused about their treatment and wondering if something is wrong with them.
+This paradoxical reaction is common but often misunderstood.

 The Paradoxical Effect of Stimulants in ADHD